ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 |  | |
 | `-x` | It declares an environment variable. |

-Here are examples of declaration variables with attributes.
+Here are several examples of how to declare variables with attributes.
 First, let's compare integer and string variables.
 Execute the following two commands in the terminal window:
 {line-numbers: true, format: Bash}
 ```
 declare -i sum=11+2